dandyfellow/ERT_SRTEAM4_Avionics/README.md

 Variables to be defined are the GPIO pins for SDA and SCL, they are in the sensor wrapper.
 The sample frequency is defined in the main.cpp file.

+Chose whether you want the ground station or avioncs bay code by choosing the right #define in main.cpp

 **Library requirements:**
 ```bash
 pip install pyserial